indigoxela/field_collection/README.txt

    the usual "Manage fields" interface provided by the "field ui" project of Drupal, e.g "Admin -> Structure -> Content types -> Article -> Manage fields"

- * Then go to "Admin -> Structure-> Field collection" to define some fields for the created field collection.
+ * Then go to "Admin -> Structure-> Field Collection" to define some fields for the created field collection.

  * By the default, the field collection is not shown during editing of the host